OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 This example specifies a new deep link URL scheme called `myapp://`.
 The category `browsable` will allow the URI to be opened within a browser.
 Specifics of deep link attributes can be found at the [android developer deep link documentation](https://developer.android.com/training/app-links/deep-linking "Deep Linking").

-The following example specifies a new app link URL scheme:
+The following example specifies a new App Link using both the `http://` and `https://` schemes, along with the host and path which will activate it (in this case, the full URL would be `https://www.myapp.com/my/app/path.html`):

 ```xml
 <activity android:name=".MyUriActivity">